gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 [MCP2551: Microchip Highspeed CAN Transceiver](http://ww1.microchip.com/downloads/en/DeviceDoc/21667f.pdf)

 The [Freescale MC9SO8D](http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=S08D) range of microcontrollers have built-in support for both CAN and LIN communication protocols.
-The CAN peripheral block is called an MSCAN.
+The CAN peripheral block is called an _MSCAN_.

 {{< img src="freescale-mc9so8-microcontroller-mscan-hardware-peripheral.png" width="660px" caption="The Freescale MC9SO8 microcontroller MSCAN peripheral."  >}}

+## NoCAN

+NoCAN is a communications protocol that is **built on-top of the CAN bus**.
+It provides a layer of abstraction on-top of a 125kHz CAN bus which adds _publish-subscribe based messaging_ and _automated address assignment_.
+With many wireless options available for IoT devices, NoCAN was borne out the idea that there is a need for an easy-to-use wired communications solution for IoT devices.
+The protocol was created by Omzlo and was [funded in part by a KickStarter campaign](https://www.kickstarter.com/projects/1242572682/nocan-the-wired-iot-platform-for-makers) in 2019.

+{{% img src="omzlo-white.png" width="200px" caption="The Omzlo logo." %}}